-Some also like to buy antique things and restore them to add them to their collection or sell it at a higher price.
-People have different motives to buy antiques, but one can’t deny that there’s a big market for this kind of stuff.
-And when it comes to vintage furniture, it is something that has not only passed the test of time but also adds to the look and ambiance of your house.
+Some also like to buy antique things and restore them to add them to their collection or sell them at a higher price.
+People have different motives for buying antiques, but one can’t deny that there’s a big market for this kind of stuff.

 1. The Brown Elephant